Honors: The Bloomsbury Group and Intellectual Life in early 20th-Century London

 Students will stay at the Ridgemount Hotel, a small hotel located in London's Bloomsbury District and within walking distance of many of the city's prime attractions.
 The hotel provides daily breakfast and classroom space.

 · Students will be allocated a weekly meal stipend to cover lunch and dinner on their own.

 · Breakfast will be provided daily by the hotel.

 · There will be occasional group lunches and dinners.

 The Bloomsbury Group Seminar will complete the Honors Seminar requirement for (Track I and Track II) Honors Scholars.

 Students will arrange and pay for their own air travel to and from London.
 They are responsible for their own passports.
 No books will need to be purchased.
 Program fees will cover at least: transportation to/from airport, hotel lodging (including daily full breakfast), weekly meal stipends, cell phones, bus/subway passes, costs and fees related to required events and venues, and group dinners, high tea, and a London theatre performance.

 This program is only for first and second year honors students.

 Applicants must have a GPA minimum of 3.25 and be a member of the JMU Honors Program.

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.